-When going to Nîmes, you most probably stop by some of the ancient Roman monuments scattered across this ancient town.
+When going to Nîmes, you will most probably stop by some of the ancient Roman monuments scattered across this ancient town.
 But there is more: time to visit urban Nîmes!
-Every fall, the graffiti festival Expo de l’Ouf turns the Gambetta and Richelieu quarters into a great open-air gallery.
-With fantastic wall-art that is there to stay.
+Every fall, the graffiti festival Expo de Ouf turns the Gambetta and Richelieu quarters into a great open-air gallery.
+With fantastic outdoor art that is there to stay.

 Recently, I have visited Nîmes quite a bit.
 However, I had only explored the historical city centre.
 As a curious person, I love to discover new places.
 So when I heard about a graffiti exposition in Nîmes, I had to find out more.
 As I didn’t have time to follow a guided tour, I printed my map from the informative Expo de Ouf website.